 Bicycles are two wheeled vehicles with a frame, a saddle on which the rider sits, handlebars for steering and are propelled using human power on foot pedals.

-Helmets are safety devices worn by the riders to protect the head in the event of a crash or impact.
-They can prevent or lessen the severity of brain injury that can result from a crash.
+Helmets are safety devices worn by riders to protect the head in the event of a crash or impact.
+They can prevent or lessen the severity of brain injury resulting from a crash.
 Helmets are typically made of rigid crushable foam covered by a thin layer of plastic and are held to the head by the use of flexible straps and hardware.
 Helmets work by absorbing some of the energy from a crash and spreading it over a larger area for a slightly longer time.

 In Australia, over a ten year period, 37,382 children aged 0-16 years were admitted to hospital for injuries sustained while cycling.1 In 2016-2017, 182 children were admitted to the Sydney Children’s Hospitals Network for pedal cycle injuries.2